-Vice Provost for Graduate Studies and Research
+Vice Provost for Research and Dean of Graduate Studies

 Department of Psychology